So much to do, to write about--so little time. For people

 to think of something new should I reinvent myself as a spy.

-making the school one of the highest-ranked in New York
+Parsons committed her life to making the school one of the

-State.
-My account of this unique story, The Brass Bell,
+highest-ranked in the country.
+My account of this unique story,

-outstanding teachers who were part of her team at the
+outstanding teachers who were part of her team at what

 photo by: Rachel Hadiashar